|Yeongnangho Lake (영랑호)|

 Nearby Yeongnangho Lake is a resort with a golf course and canoe rentals, as well as many pedestrian pathways that joggers enjoy in morning.
 When visiting the lake, one must be sure to stop by the Beombawi Rock; 'Beom' means tiger in English.
 This rock takes on the form of a tiger.
 Many visitors climb this rock to enjoy beautiful views of the surrounding area.

-* Age 6 and under / 65 and over with Senior Citizen ID card / veterans / the disabled are free.
+* Age 6 and under / 65 and over with Senior Citizen ID card may enter free of charge.

 * College students with Student ID card receive discounts.